Damansara Perdana: Location

-Damansara Perdana is part of the Golden Triangle of Petaling Jaya, one of the exclusive and affluent suburbs situated in the Klang Valley, at Selangor, Malaysia.
-As one of the biggest developments in Petaling Jaya, this township is serviced by the Damansara–Puchong Expressway (LDP), the New Klang Valley Expressway (NKVE), and the Sprint Expressway (Penchala Link).
+Damansara Perdana is part of the Golden Triangle of Petaling Jaya, situated in the Klang Valley, at Selangor, Malaysia.
+As one of the biggest developments in Petaling Jaya, this township is serviced by the Damansara–Puchong Expressway (LDP), the New Klang Valley Expressway (NKVE), the Sprint Expressway (Penchala Link) and Damansara–Shah Alam Elevated Expressway (DASH).
 With the opening of the 24 million ringgit direct-connection to the SPRINT highway (Penchala Link), traveling to Kuala Lumpur City Centre takes about 7 minutes to reach Jalan Tuanku Abdul Halim (Jalan Duta).
 It is also 5 minutes to Mont' Kiara via the SPRINT highway (Penchala Link).

 Damansara Perdana is surrounded by major affluent townships within 10 km radius such as Mutiara Damansara, Bandar Sri Damansara, Taman Tun Dr. Ismail, Bandar Utama, Damansara Utama and Damansara Jaya.

+Bus services

+Several bus services are also serving this area.